shashifed/Netflix-Movie-Recommendation-System-/README.md

 There are basically two approaches to make recommendations:

-1.Collaborative filtering (or social filtering)
+1.Content-based filtering

-2.Content-based filtering
+2.Collaborative filtering (or social filtering)

 Content-based methods gives recommendations based on the similarity of two movie contents or attributes while collaborative methods make a prediction on posible preferences using a matrix with ratings on different songs.